opencmii/codecharge/README.md

 To run demo using ASP/dotnet/JSP/Coldfusion: Get CodechargeStudio, open demo project file, change Code Language, and re-generate demo.

 To run demo with MSAccess/Oracle/MSSQL/DB2/PostgresSQL: Get CodechargeStudio, , open demo project file, change database connections, and re-generate demo.
+Conversion of schema from MySQL SQL syntax to the other SQL dbms may be required.